theCanadianHat/OCA8/chapters/5/reviewQuestions/readme.md

 13:	}
 ```
 - [ ] A. Platypus
-- [X] B. Mammal
+- [ ] B. Mammal
 - [ ] C. PlatypusMammal
 - [ ] D. MammalPlatypus
-- [ ] E. The code will not compile because of line 7.
+- [X] E. The code will not compile because of line 7.
 - [ ] F. The code will not compile because of line 11.

 ### A2.
+The code will not compile because the parent class `Mammal` doesn't define a no-argument constructor, so the first line of a `Platypus` constructor should be an explicit call to `super(int age)`.

 ### Q3.
 Which of the following statements can be inserted in the blank line so that the code will compile successfully?
 (Choose all that apply)
 ```java